diodechain/diode-docs/content/docs/FAQ/how-do-notifications-impact-privacy.md

 #### Why should you not enable Push notifications?

-You should not enable Push notifications if you want your account to remain pseudo-anonymous (not linked to your real person).
+You should not enable Push notifications if you are otherwise taking measures to ensure your account is pseudo-anonymous.

 #### What steps does Diode take to protect my account?